SocietyForArtisticResearch/rc-pandoc-help/10-admin-1-tutorial.md

 This portal admin guide consists of two parts:

 1. A tutorial for new portal admins
-2. Reference manual of all adminstration pages in more detail
+2. Reference manual of all administration pages in more detail

 ## Tutorial for new portal admins